shanepeckham/CADLab_Loyalty/README.md

 ### Change the email addresses to in the contact API to your email

-* Navigate back to your  http://cadapimastersite[hash].azurewebsites.net/swagger
+* Navigate back to your API App in the Azure portal - e.g. http://cadapimastersite[hash].azurewebsites.net
 * Select the Advancted Tools blade and then click Go.
 This will open the Kudu console where we can be naughty and go and edit the source files
 * In the top menu select Debug Console --> CMD
 * In the top tree folder structure click Site --> WWWRoot --> lib -- and click the pencil next to the contacts.json file.